shortcut-v2v/shortcut-v2v.github.io/index.md

 ## Pipeline
 ![Turing Machine](/static/image/method_iccv.svg)

-*Overview of the proposed ShortCutV2V. (a) is an overall architecture of Shorcut-V2V, and (b) shows a detailed architecture of Shortcut block.*
+*Figure 1.
+Overview of the proposed ShortCutV2V. (a) is an overall architecture of Shorcut-V2V, and (b) shows a detailed architecture of Shortcut block.*

 ## Objective